On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Results

 It is important to note that, for certain parameter choices under which the numerical integration is stable and the ST integration scheme can therefore be safely employed, the rescaled height fluctuations $\chi$ are not strictly Gaussian.
 Instead, they exhibit a shape slightly reminiscent of TW distributions, with a kurtosis slightly larger than 3 and a small positive skewness, which constitutes the hallmark of nonlinear effects.
 However, these features disappear simply by increasing the system size.
 The main idea we wish to convey is that, as the system size is increased, numerical instabilities disappear first, and upon further increasing the system size, the KPZ results progressively approach those obtained for the EW equation.

-Figure~\ref{fig:ps_KPZ} shows the power spectra, $S(\omega)$, for four representative sets of parameter values of the KPZ equation.
+Figure~\ref{fig:ps_KPZ} shows the time power spectra, $S(\omega)$, for four representative sets of parameter values of the KPZ equation.
 The slope observed in the figure follows $S(\omega) \sim \omega^{-2}$, in agreement with the behavior exhibited by the EW equation.
-The main difference with respect to the EW case lies in the absolute magnitude of the spectra, which is now larger by a couple of orders of magnitude and increases with $\lambda$.
+The main difference with respect to the EW case lies in the absolute value of the spectra, which is now larger by a couple of orders of magnitude and increases with $\lambda$.
+Moreover, this absolute value appears to depend much more strongly on $\lambda$ than on the system size.
 Notably, numerical instabilities have little impact on this observable, leading to a particularly clean and robust behavior.

 Figure~\ref{fig:aging_KPZ} shows the spatially averaged two-time height autocorrelation function, rescaled by the squared roughness, $\overline{C_t(t,t_0)}/w^2(t_0)$, as a function of the time difference $t-t_0$, for a representative set of parameters of the KPZ equation and several waiting times $t_0$, together with the theoretical prediction for the EW equation given by Eq.~\eqref{eq:aging_pred_EW}.
 The inset shows the same data without rescaling by the squared roughness $w^2(t_0)$.
 As can be seen, the agreement with the EW theoretical prediction is excellent.
 The aging analysis for the KPZ equation on the complete graph yields the same qualitative behavior as for the EW dynamics.
 In particular, only \emph{trivial aging} is observed: the scale-free aging typical of low-dimensional substrates is essentially absent, and temporal correlations rapidly converge to a stationary form.
 For parameter regimes in which numerical simulation of the KPZ equation becomes unstable, significant deviations from the behavior predicted by Eq.~\eqref{eq:aging_pred_EW} are observed.
 As in the case of the roughness, we attribute these deviations to the control function, which distorts the asymptotic scaling behavior.